 Cons: Nannies only take care of your kids.
 You’ll have to do all the cleaning yourself or hire a helper for that.

 Costs: You can hire a temporary nanny by the hour.
-NannyPro charges $15-$25 per hour.
+NannyPro charges $205 for 9 hours.
 Full-time nannies are more expensive because you’re paying for experience.

 Roles: She prepares healthy confinement meals and your confinement baths, plus provides infant care and assistance with baby feeding and diaper changing.
 Some of them double up as night nurses.
 A confinement nanny also takes care of basic household cleaning and laundry as well as provides advice and tips on babycare for frazzled first-time mums.

 Pros: Yours and baby’s every need will be taken care of (round the clock), by a trained professional during your confinement period.

 Cons: Confinement nannies usually only stick around for the first month.
 But, it’s becoming increasingly popular to get them to stay for a few more weeks or months, until the mother gets a hang of things.
 Either way, you’ll have to bid goodbye to your confinement nanny sooner or later!